abdul-qadirr/abdul-qadirr.github.io/_pages/terms.md

 Both spend considerable amount of time conducting research on the Phd topic, on companies Both predict the future, research formulate their own hypothesis, investor predict the companies future earnings

+By the way, I can’t say I am an expert even in investing; I can admit only to being a passionate practitioner.

+The third group who may find this book interesting is science buffs Most people of science avoid thinking about money like the plague, but the